-Statement of the Philosophy Program on Antiracism and Inclusivity
+Statement of the Religious Studies Program on Antiracism & Inclusivity

 Angered and devastated by the continued police killings of Black people, and inspired by movements calling for justice, the faculty of Religion are galvanized by the events of the past summer to reflect, educate ourselves and our students, and act to address antiblackness and white supremacy.
 We begin by acknowledging the colonial and racist legacies of religious studies as a field, the responsibility and rewards of decentering whiteness and Christian colonial categories in the study of religion, and our own participation in and benefit from legacies of institutional racism.

 The police killing of Dreasjon Reed in Indianapolis, as well as documented racist incidents on our campus, are reminders that our community is a part of the nation’s ongoing reckoning with structural racism.
 The state of Indiana was once home to the largest chapters of the Ku Klux Klan in the nation.
 Today, Blacks comprise 9 percent of Indiana’s population, but 34 percent of the state’s incarcerated population, whereas whites make up 82 percent of the population and only 59 percent of the state’s incarcerated population (Hispanics make up 6 percent of the population and 6 percent of incarcerated people) (Prison Policy Initiative).
 Police kill Blacks in Indianapolis at a rate 3.5x greater than that of whites.
 Though founded by a prominent abolitionist, Butler University remains a primarily white institution (PWI).
 The University’s own research reveals that people of color often feel less welcome, while facing greater obstacles, at Butler (as at other PWIs).
 We must, therefore, work with intention to ensure that we live up to our highest ideals of inclusivity, equity, and justice.